bzl-io/bzl/docs/configuration.md

 common --base_dir=/tmp/bzl
 ```

+> The location of the .bzlrc file can be overridden via the `BZL_RC_FILE` environment variable.

 ## Editor Integration

 The UI allows you to open files in your preferred editor/IDE.
 By default, this